 DISM /Online /Remove-ProvisionedAppxPackage /PackageName:PACKAGENAME

-4. Once the operation is completed restart the PC to apply changes.
+4. After the operation, restart the PC to apply changes.

 Wrap Up